MikeJaredS/hermiter/cran-comments.md

 ## Major enhancements

 * Parallel implementation of batch updating using RcppParallel provides significant performance improvements on multicore systems.
+Note that this can be disabled by using options(hermiter.parallel = FALSE).

 ## Minor improvements and bug fixes